elfassy/ansible-project-bootstrap/README.md

 # Recommended usage

-1. Clone this project to a private repository and use it to version your organization infraestructure.
-You can name the repository something like `infra` or `provisioning`.
+1. Clone this project to a private repository and use it to version your organization infrastructure.

-2. For each application, create a playbook and an inventory (use the demo files as examples).
+2. For each application, create an inventory and group_vars.

-3. Use the existent roles or create new ones, remove tasks that you don't need and add tasks you need, know what the roles are doing and keep things simple.
+3. keep things simple.

 # Included roles

-* deploy (creates a deploy specific user and copies ssh keys)
+* user (creates a deploy specific user and copies ssh keys)
 * dev (installs common packages like autoconf and build essentials)
 * git
-* grafana
 * imagemagick
-* influxdb
-* jenkins
-* jre
-* mysql-client
-* mysql-server
 * nginx
 * nodejs
 * phantomjs